HeardLibrary/digital-scholarship/manage/control/github/pages-remotes.md

 ## Modifying the default stylesheet

 The exact way to change the CSS depends on how complicated the theme is.
 The default styles are typically in a directory called `_sass`.
-There may be a number of files within that directory having `.sass` file extensions, so it can be a challenge to figure out which one to change.
+There may be a number of files within that directory having `.scss` file extensions, so it can be a challenge to figure out which one to change.
 In the case of the Leap Day theme, there are relatively few in the [_sass directory](https://github.com/pages-themes/leap-day/tree/master/_sass) and the one that actually controlls things is [ jekyll-theme-leap-day.scss](https://github.com/pages-themes/leap-day/blob/master/_sass/jekyll-theme-leap-day.scss).

 To override the defaults, I add CSS code to a file in the [/assets/css/ directory](https://github.com/pages-themes/leap-day/blob/master/assets/css).
 In the case of Leap Day, there is only one file: [style.scss](https://github.com/pages-themes/leap-day/blob/master/assets/css/style.scss), so the choice is easy.